Resolute Support Mission in Afghanistan (2015-2021) (Archived)

 Key decisions and evolution of RSM

-The decision to launch a follow-on, NATO-led non-combat mission to continue supporting the development of the Afghan security forces after the end of ISAF’s mission in December 2014 was jointly agreed between Allies and partners with the Afghan government at the NATO Summit in Chicago in 2012.
-This commitment was reaffirmed at the Wales Summit in 2014.
+The decision to launch a follow-on, NATO-led non-combat mission to continue supporting the development of the Afghan security forces after the end of ISAF’s mission in December 2014 was jointly agreed between Allies and partners with the Afghan government at the 2012 NATO Summit in Chicago.
+This commitment was reaffirmed at the 2014 NATO Summit in Wales.

 The legal framework for RSM was provided by a Status of Forces Agreement (SOFA), which was signed in Kabul on 30 September 2014 by the Afghan President and NATO’s Senior Civilian Representative to Afghanistan, and later ratified by the Afghan Parliament on 27 November 2014.
 The SOFA defined the terms and conditions under which NATO forces were deployed in Afghanistan as part of Resolute Support, as well as the activities that they were set to carry out under this agreement.

 The agreement between NATO and Afghanistan on the establishment of the new mission was welcomed by UN Security Council Resolution 2189.
 Unanimously adopted on 12 December 2014, it underscored the importance of continued international support for the stability of Afghanistan.

 In December 2015, at the foreign ministers’ meeting of NATO Allies and their RSM partners, it was agreed to sustain the RSM presence, including in the regions of Afghanistan, during 2016.
 Six months later, in May 2016, they agreed to sustain the RSM presence beyond 2016 – a decision that was confirmed by Allied Leaders at the NATO Summit in Warsaw in July.
 The following year, at a meeting of defence ministers in November 2017, RSM troop-contributing countries confirmed that the number of troops deployed would increase from around 13,000 to around 16,000 troops.